 Why are reverse mortgage schemes not popular?

-Benefits of reverse mortgage
+Advantages of reverse mortgage

-Disadvantages of reverse mortgage
+Disadvantages of Reverse Mortgage

 Reverse mortgage providers in India